A Brief History

 The Rev. George Buzzelle held the first Episcopal services in Juneau in the Presbyterian log church on Trinity Sunday, June 9, 1895.
 A few months later, the Rev. Dr. R. D. Nevius, a missionary from the Diocese of Olympia, came to open and take charge of a mission church.
 In October, 1895, the mission church was known as Trinity church.

 Peter Trimble Rowe, the first Bishop of Alaska, arrived in Juneau in March 1896.
-He was soon to travel north for extensive visits to the congregations elsewhere in Alaska, leaving behind plans for a church, and his colleague, Henry Beer, to supervise the building's construction and serve as Holy Trinity's first Rector.
+He was soon to travel north for extensive visits to the congregations elsewhere in Alaska, leaving behind plans for a church, and his colleague, the Rev. Henry Beer, to supervise the building's construction and serve as Holy Trinity's first Rector.

 Dr. A. J. Campbell, a medical missionary and friend of Bishop Rowe, established St. Luke's Mission in the mining town of Douglas, across Gastineau Channel.
 St. Luke's served the people of Douglas Island until the construction of the bridge to Juneau in 1935.
 Not long thereafter, the two congregations were united at Holy Trinity.

-In 1902, the stained glass windows and an organ were installed and on Trinity Sunday, 1903, Holy Trinity was consecrated by Bishop Rowe.
+In 1902, the stained glass windows and an organ were installed, and on Trinity Sunday, 1903, Holy Trinity was consecrated by Bishop Rowe.

 The years 1910 to 1915 were the peak years of mining activity in Juneau.
 During this time, Holy Trinity and its people provided spiritual sustenance and support among the people of Juneau.
 In 1910, Mrs. Frances C. Davis, a well known Alaskan artist, painted and donated scenes of Jesus' life.
 In 1916, she painted the apostles on the front of the kneelers of the first pew.